UBC-CIC/student-assistance-chatbot/docs/ArchitectureDeepDive.md

 9. The Lambda handler formats the answer and returns it back to Lex.
 10. Lex passes the answer back to Amplify where it is displayed in the frontend.
 ### Submitting feedback flow (Green)
+1. The user sends feedback through the chatbot interface.
+2. Amplify sends feedback to AppSync via an API call.
+3. AppSync saves the rating and comments into the DynamoDB feedback table.
+This also includes a log of the conversation for reference.
+4. System admin can view all the feedback by logging into the admin account through the chatbot interface.